Family Guidance

 Competency-Specific Guidance for Families

-Overview: Teaching Your Teen the Skills That Matter
+Overview: Teaching Your Child the Skills That Matter

-Why do some high school graduates do well in college or the workplace while others do not?
-As families, how can we help our teens succeed?
-Education and business leaders are saying that intrapersonal (internal), interpersonal (social), and cognitive (academic) skills are all equally important for success in school and in life.
-To experience success, our teens need to develop all three types of these skills or competencies.
+Why do some students flourish in school, college, and careers while others do not?
+As families, how can we help our children succeed?
+Education and business leaders say that intrapersonal (internal), interpersonal (social), and cognitive (academic) skills are all equally important for success in school and in life.

 We want our children to be successful.
-Listen as Dr. Amy Gaumer Erickson, Associate Research Professor at the University of Kansas, discusses how we can help our children become socially and emotionally engaged, career equipped, lifelong learners.
+Listen as Dr. Amy Gaumer Erickson, Associate Research Professor at the University of Kansas, discusses how we can help our children become engaged, career-equipped, lifelong learners.

 Dr. Gaumer Erickson further explains the College and Career Competency Framework; how the intrapersonal, interpersonal, and cognitive competencies can be taught; and why we would want our children to acquire these skills.

-To develop college and career competencies, teens need to practice these skills at home.
-The following example strategies can be practiced at home to develop college and career competencies in your teen:
+To develop college and career competencies, children need to practice these skills at home.
+Here are a few example strategies you can use at home to help your child:

-- Attach a copy of the competency wheel to your fridge, and as you see your teen demonstrate an intra- or interpersonal competency, give positive feedback by saying something like “All the concepts on this wheel are skills that you will use in college or in a career—you just demonstrated this competency!”
-Give specific examples about how your teen’s behavior illustrated the competency.
+- Attach a copy of the competency wheel to your fridge.
+As you see your child demonstrate an intra- or interpersonal competency, give positive feedback by saying something like “You just showed [name of competency].”
+Give specific examples about how your child’s behavior illustrated the competency and how that behavior can be useful in other areas.

-- Ask your teen to predict their grade on several exams.
-Then discuss with your teen the actual grade versus the predicted grade.
+- Ask your child to predict their the outcome for several projects or events (for example, an assignment, a game, or an art project).
+Later talk with them about the actual outcome versus the one they predicted.
 Discuss why the prediction was successful or not successful.
-If your teen predicts a bad grade (such as “I’ll be lucky if I get a C on…”), ask why they think that.
-For an upcoming project or test, ask your teen what success would look like.
+If your child has predicted a bad outcome (such as “I’ll be lucky if I get a C on …”), ask why they think that.
+For an upcoming project or test, ask your child what success would look like.
 This helps build self-awareness and self-efficacy (the belief in your ability to achieve goals and meet expectations).

-- When your teen needs your help with issues like a broken phone, car repair, or navigating a purchase, let them take the lead and attempt to solve issues with as little support from you as possible.
-Encourage your teen to research issues online, ask for help, use active listening skills, and express questions and concerns throughout the process.
-Provide feedback to your teen on observed strengths and let them make mistakes as they attempt to solve the issue.
-This builds problem solving and assertiveness.
+- When your child needs your help with an issues—like fixing a broken item, maintaining a friendship, or saving money for something they want—let them take the lead and attempt solutions with as little support from you as possible.
+Encourage your child to research issues online, ask for help, use active listening skills, ask questions, and express concerns throughout the process.
+Give your child feedback on their strengths, and let them make mistakes.
+This approach helps them build assertiveness, conflict management, self-efficacy, self-regulation.

 10 Ways to Prepare Your Teens for College & Work